How Do I Find Collectors?

 As for people who buy art on more or less of a casual basis, but who wouldn't call themselves collectors-- they're even less likely to respond to calls, emails, or messages from artists or gallery owners they don't know.
-These types of buyers are more occasional, more random in how they buy, and tend to motor around the art scene checking out various galleries, open studios, art walks, art fairs and festivals, and gravitating toward whatever happens to attract their attention at any particular moment.
-They're also online, either sifting through multi-gallery websites, individual gallery sites, artist websites and social media pages, etc. They prefer to move at their own pace, have their own systems and methodologies in place, whatever those may be, and they're comfortable with that.
-Again, they tend not to be interested in artists they don't know who ask them to look at more art.
+These types of buyers are more occasional, more random in how they search and buy, and tend to travel around the art scene checking out various galleries, open studios, art walks, art fairs, and festivals.
+They gravitate toward whatever art happens to attract their attention at any given moment.
+They're also online, either sifting through social media pages, searching hashtags, exploring individual or multi-gallery websites, artist websites and social media pages, etc. They prefer to move at their own pace, have their own systems and methods in place, whatever those may be, and they're comfortable with that.
+Again, they tend not to be interested in artists they don't know who approach them from out of nowhere.

 The good news is that no matter what kind of art buyers we're talking about, if your art happens to be what they're looking for, you can rest assured that sooner or later they'll find you.
-In the meantime, you can follow them if they're on social media or otherwise in the public eye, and possibly even make yourself known by being supportive or complimentary in one way or another (such as liking or commenting on their social media posts), but as far as your art goes, let them do the finding at their own pace and in their own ways, and save the self-promotion for later.
-Nobody likes to be rushed or pressured; they'll see you, and that's enough for now.
-Serious collectors are always out on the lookout for art that fits well into their collections.
-Communications or relationships evolve gradually and over time, including those with buyers and collectors.
+In the meantime, you can follow them if they're on social media or otherwise in the public eye, and possibly even make yourself known by being supportive or complimentary in one way or another (such as liking or commenting on their social media posts).
+But as far as your art goes, let them do the finding at their own pace and in their own ways, and save the self-promotion for later.
+Nobody likes to be rushed or pressured.
+Hope that they become aware of you and let that be good enough for now.
+Let any communications or relationships evolve gradually and over time, and at their speed, not yours.
 That's pretty much how the art world works.
 Having said all that, there are ways to tilt the odds in your favor.